Article written by Hassel Aviles of Not 9 to 5

 Invest in proactive programs that promote positive mental health in addition to treatment—this means going beyond delivering interventions for poor mental health to also promote positive mental health and well-being.

 Everyone benefits from expanding our knowledge of workplace mental health.

-The CNECTed content includes five modules on understanding mental health, stress & trauma, depression, anxiety, and substance use.
-It offers tools that you can start using right away to help guide yourself or others towards improving workplace mental health.
+The CNECTed course includes five modules on understanding mental health, stress & trauma, depression, anxiety, and substance use.
+It offers tools that you can start using right away to help guide yourself or others toward improving workplace mental health.

 Complete Not 9 to 5's CNECTed Certification Course for FREE as a member of OHTO.
 Contact email@example.com to fill a spot.
 Note: Once you register with CNECTing, you have 30 days to complete the course.

 Not 9 to 5 is a non-profit global leader in mental health advocacy for the food service and hospitality sector, reimagining the industry by breaking stigmas and fuelling hope through practical education and meaningful community-building.